the-frey/generation-ships/README.md

 ### If on a Nebula Tile

 - Electromagnetic interference has scrambled your sensors.
 Roll two die at the beginning of your turn, you need to roll above a 7 to continue on.

-### Moving

-- Once all trading has completed and cards have been played, move your ship forward one tile.

 ### Boarding

 - If you have a boarding card, you may board another ship.
 This will cost you four crew points if it is unsuccessful.
 If you are successful, you eliminate that player and take all their resources.

-#### Risking Overload
+### Risking Overload

 - To move two tiles, roll a red die.
 If the number is 2-6, move your ship foward two tiles.
 If it is a 1, your reactor overloads and your ship is destroyed.
 - If a two-tile move means you miss an asteroid or planet tile, then you do not have to roll for crisis cards or damage.
-You do have to take a crisis card even if you miss the half-way tile.
+You do however have to take a crisis card even if you miss the half-way tile.

 ## Winning